On singular Hilbert schemes of points: Local structures and tautological sheaves: Thomason's localization theorem and equivariant Hilbert functions

 \section{Thomason's localization theorem and equivariant Hilbert functions}

 The purpose of this section is twofold.
-Firstly we will recall Thomason's localization theorem, and in the case that the fixed locus consists of reduced isolated points, we express the formula in terms of equivariant Hilbert functions.
-Secondly in this restricted case, we remove the assumption of the existence of a global equivariant embedding into a regular algebraic space.
+Firstly, we will recall Thomason's localization theorem, and in the case that the fixed locus consists of reduced isolated points, we express the formula in terms of equivariant Hilbert functions.
+Secondly, in this restricted case, we remove the assumption of the existence of a global equivariant embedding into a regular algebraic space.

-Through out this section, all schemes and algebraic spaces are over a base field $\Bbbk$.
-Let $G$ be a group scheme over $\Bbbk$, $X$ be a separated $\Bbbk$-algebraic space with an action of $G$, that is a $\Bbbk$-morphism $\tau:G\times_{\Bbbk}X\rightarrow X$ which satisfies the usual requirements of group actions when $\tau$ is regarded as a functor on the category of $\Bbbk$-schemes.
-The fixed point subfunctor $X^G$ of $X$ is defined as $X^G(Y)=X(Y)^G$ for any $\Bbbk$-scheme $Y$.
-By \cite[proof of theorem 7.1]{Mil17}, $X^G$ is represented by a closed subspace of $X$, denoted still by $X^G$.
+Throughout this section, all schemes and algebraic spaces are over a base field $\Bbbk$.
+Let $G$ be a group scheme over $\Bbbk$, and let $X$ be a separated $\Bbbk$-algebraic space with an action of $G$, that is, a $\Bbbk$-morphism $\tau\colon G\times_{\Bbbk}X\rightarrow X$ which satisfies the usual requirements of group actions when $\tau$ is regarded as a functor on the category of $\Bbbk$-schemes.
+The fixed-point subfunctor $X^G$ of $X$ is defined as $X^G(Y)=X(Y)^G$ for any $\Bbbk$-scheme $Y$.
+By \cite[Proof of Theorem 7.1]{Mil17}, the functor $X^G$ is represented by a closed subspace of $X$, still denoted by~$X^G$.